MIT-Emerging-Talent/2024-group-11-cdsp/milestone/milestone_4/README.md

 **Supporting Local Initiatives to Distribute Free Food:**
 - Tailor programs based on country-specific attitudes toward food loss, focusing on regions with higher waste estimates.
 **Developing Technology to Track and Manage Leftover Food:**
-- Highlight the importance of technology, aligning proposals with machine learning modeling insights for waste reduction.
+- Emphasize the importance of technology by aligning proposals with the machine learning modeling ideas for waste reduction demonstrated in the project analysis.
 **Political and Public Lobbying:**
 - Use specific data to support lobbying efforts, emphasizing legislative changes based on waste variations within regions.
 **Monitoring and Evaluation:**